Class: DLinked::List

 end

-Extracts and removes a slice of elements from the list, returning a new list containing the removed elements.
+Extracts and removes a slice of elements, returning the removed slice as a new list.

 Parameters: